embeddedgo/embeddedgo.github.io/_posts/2019-11-29-interrupt_handling_in_go.md

 #### Button debouncing done right

-There are many debouncing algorithms.
-I will present the best one (in my opinion) which is simple and perfectly uses the features of rtos.Note type:
+There are many debouncing algorithms but I will present the best one ;-) which is simple and perfectly uses the features of rtos.Note type:

 ```go
 package main